21 Indian Ocean Facts : You Might Not Know

 Limited Marine Life

-Another amazing information regarding the Indian Ocean is that it has limited marine animal life because of its higher water temperature.
-It is the warmest ocean in the world and provides little scope to plankton and various other species for growth.
+Another amazing fact about the Indian Ocean is that its higher water temperature limits marine animal life.
+It is the warmest ocean in the world and provides little scope for plankton and various other species to grow.

-Tuna and shrimp are found in abundance in the Indian Ocean.
-Those animals are also caught and exported to European nations.
-Many endangered species, such as seals, dugongs, whales, and turtles, live in the Indian Ocean.
+Tuna and shrimp are abundant in the Indian Ocean, where they are also caught and exported to European nations.

 These marine animals are threatened by illegal fishing.
-At the same time, various other illicit activities, such as maritime piracy, human trafficking, drug smuggling, and many more, also happen through important waterways like the Indian Ocean.
+At the same time, various other illicit activities, such as maritime piracy, human trafficking, drug smuggling.

 The Indian Ocean Is Mainly The Warmest And Saltiest Ocean